izabelaBorkowska/to-do-list/README.md

 ### Description
 I have created a simple to-do list as part of my Front End course.
-This list allows you to add new tasks and creates a list below.
-You can mark your tasks as done or remove it from the list.
+You can use it to add new tasks and create a list below.
+You can mark your tasks as done and/or remove them from the list.

 In this project I used:
 - HTML